 We’ve wanted to see many places in the U.K. but being budget travelers we just couldn’t justify the cost to visit.
-A very cheap flight and a free week of accommodation lured us there for a short time last winter.
+A very cheap flight and a free week of accommodation lured us there for a short time during winter in 2015.
 Then, London served as a hub to move on to cheaper Eastern European countries.

 The United Kingdom is one of the most expensive areas to visit in the world.
 That distinction immediately deleted it from our list of possible long-term travel destinations but our first short visit left us pining for its stoic castles, cozy pubs, and gorgeous historic architecture.
 So much so, we were inspired to try harder to find an affordable way to spend more time there.